Meg And Bennett Goodman Family Foundation

 Overview

-The Meg and Bennett Goodman Family Foundation was established in March 2015 as a private independent foundation and operates as a supporting organization to National Philanthropic Trust (NPT).
-The foundation has grown substantially from $9.3 million in assets in 2014 to nearly $70 million by 2024.
-Founded by Bennett Goodman, co-founder of GSO Capital Partners (now Blackstone Credit), and his wife Meg (Margaret Louise Ehrich Goodman), the foundation represents a family-led philanthropic effort that includes their children Jared, Alex, and Julia.
+The Meg and Bennett Goodman Family Foundation is a private independent foundation.
+The foundation has grown substantially over time to nearly $57 million in assets by 2023.
+Founded by Bennett Goodman, co-founder of GSO Capital Partners (now Blackstone Credit), and his wife Meg, the foundation represents a family-led philanthropic effort that includes their children Jared, Alex, and Julia.

 The foundation's primary mission has evolved to focus on enhancing economic mobility in the United States, with Bennett Goodman noting that "improving social mobility is the foundation's primary mission."
 This focus stems from Goodman's personal experience with economic mobility, coming from humble beginnings to co-founding a $125 billion investment platform.
 Beyond economic mobility, the Goodmans maintain long-standing commitments to arts and culture, healthcare, and Jewish causes in the New York metropolitan area.